dchester/showcase/README.md

 By default files will be stored directly to `files.storage_path`, but you may override this functionality by specifying override methods to `store` and `retrieve`, etc.  These override methods take a callback as a parameter and are bound to `File` instances.
 See `examples/files.js` for an example.

+And other various top-level configuration options:

+- `port` specifies the TCP port to listen on
+- `secret` specifies the secret used to hash session data (anything random enough will do)

 ### showcase.registerField(field)

 Register a custom field.
 Supplied `field` should be an object specifying the following keys: